How Cloud DC's app virtualisation strategy caught the attention of global vendors

 Steve Robinson, Cloud DC CEO Steve Robinson at the Citrix Summit in Anaheim, where he explained that specialisation in application virtualisation is where his company excels.

-Robinson founded the company five years ago and brings expertise from a data centre and telco background.
+Robinson founded the company five years ago and brings expertise from a data center and telco background.
 Now he works primarily with virtualisation.

 “We work in the world of VDI and Desktop-as-a-Service.
 There has to be a better way to do all this, and how do you leverage cloud?
 How do you take it off the on-premise and how do you leverage the huge economies of scale that public cloud can give but provide enterprise-grade solution that people want to buy?”
 Robinson says.